lullimat/arXiv-2009.12522/README.md

 In order to excute the code content of a cell, select it and enter the key combination "shift + enter"

 ## Dependencies
-A part from the python dependencies a working "latex" environment needs to be installed on the system in order to reproduce the plots which contain latex sysmbols
+A part from the python dependencies a working "latex" environment needs to be installed on the system in order to reproduce the plots which contain latex symbols